barkerstuff/treadmill/README.md

 This tool has been tested and used on linux only, but should be able to support both MacOS and Windows.

-Dependencies: ffmpeg, libnotify (for alert option)
+Dependencies: ffmpeg, libnotify (only for the alert option, linux only)